fasteddy516/vscode-simpl-plus/README.md

 ### 1.3.0

-* Added support for opening and generating Simpl# API files.
+* Added support for opening and generating SIMPL# API files.
-* Syntax highlighting for Simpl# API files.
+* Syntax highlighting for SIMPL# API files.
 * Fixed an issue in the visualizer with multiple signal detection.

 ### 1.2.3